bryceikeda/FetchRelaxedIKHoloLens/README.md

 Then, copy all of the files in the Config folder in this repository to the Config folder in the relaxed_ik_ros1/relaxed_ik_core/config folder.
 This is for step 5 in the "Getting Started" section in the relaxed_ik_ros1 directions.

 Finally, follow all of the build directions in [relaxedIK](https://github.com/uwgraphics/relaxed_ik_ros1).
 You will need to download and use rust.
+## Unity
+- Open up the Unity project
+- Open up the FetchRelaxedIKScene
+- Open up the FetchRelaxedIKScene
+- Update your IP address in the Robotics tab
+- Enable holographic remoting for play mode under the Mixed Reality tab, adding the IP address of your Hololens holographic play mode app

 # Running the Application
 ## ROS